The Definitive Guide

 If you are…

-Just out of school or considering procurement as a career
+Just out of school, diploma holder, or considering procurement as a career

 Start at Level 2 — CIPS Certificate